 - Maximize Candidate Engagement: Provide candidates with technology usage instructions so they can feel at ease during video interviews.

 Real-World Example: Salesforce implements video interviews to make their hiring procedure more efficient when filling remote positions.
+The implementation of this method helps decrease scheduling conflicts while providing candidates increased flexibility.

 5. Shorten Your Interview Process

+Why It Matters: When the interview process extends over a long period candidates usually become frustrated resulting in them losing interest or choosing other job opportunities.
 An efficient interview process allows companies to retain top talent and stop needless delays in hiring.

 How to Implement:

 Real-World Example: HubSpot redesigned their interview process to ensure it completes within two weeks.
+Their target is to transition from initial contact to a job offer within 14 days to prevent candidates from accepting other job offers.

-Statistics: LinkedIn research indicates that 60% of job candidates would evaluate a job offer more positively if they experience a hiring process that features both speed and transparency.
+LinkedIn research indicates that 60% of job candidates would evaluate a job offer more positively if they experience a hiring process that features both speed and transparency.

 6. Create a Strong Employer Brand